Janaka Perera: Education

 General Perera was educated at St. John's College, Panadura and after St. Joseph's College, Colombo.He was accepted to University of Ceylon to study geology at the Peradeniya campus before quitting to join the Sri Lanka Army in 1966 as an Officer Cadet.
 He received his training at the Royal Military Academy Sandhurst in England.
-After completing his training he was commissioned as a Second Lieutenant in the 1st Field Engineer Regiment, Ceylon Engineers.
+After completing his training he was commissioned as a second lieutenant in the 1st Field Engineer Regiment, Ceylon Engineers.
 Later, he transferred to the newly formed Commando Regiment.
 Major General Pererea is a graduate of the Defence Services Staff College and the Royal College of Defence Studies.

 Military career

-He first saw action during the 1971 JVP Insurrection as Lieutenant and was promoted to Captain in 1973.
+He first saw action during the 1971 JVP Insurrection as Lieutenant and was promoted to captain in 1973.
 He was promoted to Major in 1977, Lieutenant Colonel in 1986 and Colonel in 1988; serving as the Commanding Officer, 5 Field Engineer Regiment; Chief Instructor, Sri Lanka Military Academy and Military Liaison Officer, Ministry of Defence.

 Second JVP insurrection

-As a Colonel, Janaka Perera took a significant role in suppressing the JVP insurrection of 1987–89.
+As a Colonel, Janaka Perera took a significant role in suppressing the 1987–1989 JVP insurrection.
 He was the Provincial Commander of the North-Western Province as well as being in charge of the special operations of the Operation Combine in Colombo which led to the capture of the JVP leader Rohana Wijeweera.
-He was promoted to Brigadier in 1989.
+He was promoted to brigadier in 1989.
 He went on to command the 24 Brigade.
 He got parachute qualified in 1990.

-Welioya
+Weli Oya

-In 1995, Brigadier Perera was Brigade Commander of the Independent "Special Forces" Brigade when he was transferred to Weli Oya as the Brigade Commander, 6 "Welioya" Brigade in May 1995.
+In 1995, Brigadier Perera was Brigade Commander of the Independent "Special Forces" Brigade when he was transferred to Weli Oya as the Brigade Commander, 6th Brigade in May 1995.
 He preparation and command of the brigade during the Battle of Weli Oya in July 1995 resulted in a major victory for the army killing over 300 LTTE carders while losing only 2 soldiers, at the time of the battle 6 Brigade was made up of mostly reservists from volunteer regiments.
 Soon after the victory, he was transferred to command the elite Reserve Strike Force (RSF) which consisted of special forces, commando and air mobile units in Jaffna.

 Operation Riviresa

-Few months later in late 1995, Brigadier Pererea played a major role during Operation Riviresa which led to the liberation of the Jaffna peninsula, during which he commanded the elite 53 Division which consisted of the Independent Brigade, Air Mobile Brigade, Armored Brigade and an Infantry Brigade.
+A few months later in late 1995, Brigadier Perera played a major role during Operation Riviresa which led to the liberation of the Jaffna peninsula, during which he commanded the elite 53 Division which consisted of the Independent Brigade, Air Mobile Brigade, Armored Brigade and an Infantry Brigade.

 Higher command

-In 1996, he was promoted to the rank of Major General.
+In 1996, he was promoted to the rank of major general.
 He served as General Officer Commanding of the 53 Division, 51 Division, 23 Division.
 Later he was promoted to the post of Deputy Chief of Staff and functioned as Commandant, Sri Lanka Army Command and Staff College.